valgidzi/startrly/README.md

 Wireframes are important tools to help designers and developers communicate.
 Wireframes can be either high-fidelity (which show a goal for what the site should exactly look like with all colors, typography) or low-fidelity (which show a rough estimation of what the site should look like, and are often filled with placeholder boxes, and can often be drawn on paper).
 Our provided wireframes are closer to low-fidelity.

-We've provided wireframes for both desktop view and mobile view.
+We've provided wireframes for desktop view (and the mobile view for the optional enhancements).

 Your goal is to create styles for Startrly's website so that its layout emulates the given wireframes as closely as possible, and also provide styles.